-Andrews University offers the Professional Master of Architecture degree.
 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit US professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
+A program may be granted a six-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.

-Masters degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
+Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.